-RETIREMENT PLAN PROVISIONS PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Vesting Vesting Vesting Vesting is the minimum length of service Same as Plan 1.
+PLAN 1 PLAN 2 HYBRID RETIREMENT PLAN Vesting Vesting Vesting Vesting is the minimum length of service Same as Plan 1.
 Defined Benefit Component: a member needs to qualify for a future retirement benefit.
 Members become vested when they have at least five years (60 months) of service credit.
 Vesting means members are eligible to qualify for retirement if they meet the age and service requirements for their plan.
 Members also must be vested to receive a full refund of their member contribution account balance if they leave employment and request a refund.
-Defined benefit vesting is the minimum length of service a member needs to qualify for a future retirement benefit.
-Members are vested under the defined benefit component of the Hybrid Retirement Plan when they reach five years (60 months) of service credit.
-Plan 1 or Plan 2 members with at least five years (60 months) of service credit who opted into the Hybrid Retirement Plan remain vested in the defined benefit component.
+Defined benefit vesting is the minimum length of service a member needs to qu for a future retirement benefit.
+Member are vested under the defined benefit component of the Hybrid Retirement P when they reach five years (60 months service credit.
+Plan 1 or Plan 2 members at least five years (60 months) of servic credit who opted into the Hybrid Retire Plan remain vested in the defined bene component.
 Members are always 100% vested in the contributions that they make.
-Defined Contributions Component: Defined contribution vesting refers to the minimum length of service a member needs to be eligible to withdraw the employer contributions from the defined contribution component of the plan.
-Members are always 100% vested in the contributions that they make.
-Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribution component of the plan, based on service.
-After two years, a member is 50% vested and may withdraw 50% of employer contributions.
+Defined Contributions Component: Defined contribution vesting refers to the minimum length of service a mem needs to be eligible to withdraw the employer contributions from the defin contribution component of the plan.
+Members are always 100% vested in t contributions that they make.
+Upon retirement or leaving covered employment, a member is eligible to withdraw a percentage of employer contributions to the defined contribut component of the plan, based on serv After two years, a member is 50% vested and may withdraw 50% of employer contributions.
 After three years, a member is 75% vested and may withdraw 75% of employer contributions.
-After four or more years, a member is 100% vested and may withdraw 100% of employer contributions.
-Distributions not required, except as governed by law.
+After four or more years, a member 100% vested and may withdraw 100 employer contributions.
+Distributions not required, except as governed by law until age 73.